domainsofapp/domainsofapp.github.io/_posts/2016-01-23-hello-world.md

 * Add Google Analytics
 * Add commenting features to the posts (e.g., Disqus)
-* Add advertisements so I can earn some income from this (?)
+* Add advertisements so I can earn some income from this and make it my job ;--)

+Finally, as the Internet is a fickle beast, please point out any broken links to me.

-That's all for now -- thanks for reading!
+O-K, that's all folks -- thanks for reading!